Pietro Maiellaro: Playing career

-After spending his youth career with Lucera, Maiellaro was promoted to the first team during the 1980–81 season and later played for various teams, such as Benevento and Avellino, as well as Palermo and Taranto, before moving to Bari in 1987.
+After spending his youth career with Lucera, Maiellaro was promoted to the first team during the 1980–81 season when Avellino bought him and later sent him on loan to Varese.
+He later played for various teams, such as well as Palermo and Taranto, before moving to Bari in 1987.

 He is best known for his four-year stay at Bari, scoring 26 goals (13 in Serie B and 13 in Serie A) with the biancorossi.
 One of his most memorable strikes was a 50-yard looping shot from inside the centre circle which sneaked in just under the bar, much to the horror of Bologna goalkeeper Gianluigi Valleriani, on 24 March 1991.
 Maiellaro earned a reputation as an enormously talented playmaker, displaying exceptional ball skills and scoring outstanding goals.
 He later moved to A.C.
 Fiorentina, where he was given the number 10 shirt, although he was not able to repeat his early successes, and faced competition from several other players in his role.

-Afterwards, he played for Varese, Palermo and Cosenza.
-He played for Tigres UANL during the 1995–96 season before retiring and dedicating himself to coaching.
+Afterwards, he played for Palermo and Cosenza.
+He played for Tigres UANL during the 1995–96 season, before returning in Italy in played for Benevento and Campobasso; with this team begam to coac.